arghanath007/Django/Django.md

 1)Class based View
 2)Function based View.

 ### Function based View

 def MovieList(request):
 movies=Movie.objects.all() -> Selected all of the data in the form of query set. data={
 "movies":list(movies.values()) -> Extracted all of the data, then converted into a list and created a dictionary.
 }
 return JsonResponse(data) -> Converted the dictionary into JSON format with "JsonResponse" and send this dictionary.

 > Main motive was to convert queries into Python dictionary and then Python dictionary into JSON response.

+# Django REST Framework(DRF)

+> Two concepts in DRF are:

+1. Serializations -> Converting the **Complex Datatype**(movies=Movie.objects.all()) into **Python Native Datatype(Python Dictionary)**.
+After this we have to pass this dictionary in the form of JSON response.
+If we have to deliver information to the user, we are serializing.

+   ### Types of Serializations

+   1)ModelSerializer -> **serializers.ModelSerializer**
+   2)Serializer -> **serializers.Serializer**

+   **serializer=MovieSerializer(movies, many=True)** -> If we have multiple objects, then we have to use the **many=True**.

+2. DeSerializations -> When we need to get information from the user and store it in a database, during that part we need to deserialize the data.
+We get the data in the form of JSON and we convert it into a dictionary and then we have to deserialize it(dictionary) into **Complex Datatype** and store it in the database.

+# CRUD Operations

+## GET request

+> GET request is used to get the data from the database and send/show it to the user.
+We are going to return the response as the user needs information from the database

+## POST request

+> If we get POST request which means user is sending some information and we need to store it in the database.

+This is for POST request

+    def create(self, validated_data):
+            return Movie.objects.create(**validated_data)

+## PUT request

+> If we get PUT request then we are updating all of the fields/columns of that row of data in the database.
+We rewrite everything.

+    def update(self, instance, validated_data):
+            instance.name=validated_data.get('name', instance.name)
+            instance.description=validated_data.get('description', instance.description)
+            instance.active=validated_data.get('active', instance.active)
+            instance.save()
+            return instance

+## PATCH request

+> We are partially updating the fields of the data in the database.
+If we get data for one column then we will update that column of the data in the database.

+**def update(self, instance, validated_data):**

+instance -> This carries the old values validated_data -> This carries the new values